katehret/MDA_workshop/README.md

 * ### Release note

 All scripts have been tested on Debian 12 only.
+The workshop slides are available upon request.

 * ### Copyright and citation